Java-Mercy/edu-gza-tahir/Edu-Gaza-User-Stories:).md

 - Simple icons and visual themes for easy navigation.
 - Each story shows title, age range, and estimated reading/listening time.
 **Notes:** High priority; core engagement feature.

 **Story 2**
-As a parent, I want to download multiple stories at once so that my child can access them even during power or internet outages.
+As a child, I want to hear stories about Gaza’s traditions, food, and festivals so that I can learn and feel proud of my culture.
 **Acceptance Criteria:**
-- Bulk download option.
-- Storage space warning before download.
-- Confirmation after successful download.
+- Includes visual illustrations of cultural elements.
+- Words with cultural meaning explained in simple terms.
-**Notes:** Medium priority; supports offline-first design.
+**Notes:** High priority; preserves cultural identity.

-**Story 3**
+**Story 2**
 As a child, I want easy playback controls (play, pause, repeat, slow speed) so that I can listen at my own pace.
 **Acceptance Criteria:**
 - Large, tappable buttons.